eze-kiel/gmail-cli/README.md

 ```

 Note that your password and username can be declared in environnement variables, since I'm using [namsral's flag package](github.com/namsral/flag).

+You also need to enable the access to your account by less secure apps [here](https://myaccount.google.com/lesssecureapps).
 ## Author

 Written by ezekiel.